-The Lateran Pio IX Library is one of the most published architectural projects of the last years, and was awarded with several National and International prizes, such as the Premio Nazionale IN/ARCH-ANCE per un Intervento di Nuova Costruzione (a national prize by IN/ARCH-ANCE for a new building intervention).
+The Lateran Pius IX Library is one of the most published architectural projects of the last years and was awarded several National and International prizes, such as the Premio Nazionale IN/ARCH-ANCE per un Intervento di Nuova Costruzione (a national prize by IN/ARCH-ANCE for a new building intervention).

 Next to this fluid space we have a side book tower hosting more than 70,000 volumes along the six floors, including the newspaper library too.

 Devoto produced and installed all the interiors, from the elevated floor to the structural glass balustrades and to the furniture pieces that compose the reading hall and the book tower.

 Photo credit: Anna Pietragalla, Santi Caleca, courtesy of KR King Roselli Architetti